pepa65/fail2drop/README.md

 * Unban all banned entries: `sudo nft flush table mangle`

 ## Update
+Basically, run the new binary with the `install` option.
 ```
 cd fail2drop  # Go to the directory with the cloned repo
 git pull